DU's St Stephen's college starts admission process for UG courses | Education

 If the candidate belongs to a Church which practices Adult Baptism, a Certificate of Dedication of the candidate at childhood is required, the prospectus said.

-The college reserves 50 percent of its seats for Christian candidates.
-Out of the earmarked seats for Christian students, 50 percent seats are reserved for those belonging to the Church of North India while the other half shall be filled by the candidates belonging to the Diocese of Delhi, Church of North India, which manages the college, it said.
+The college reserves 50 per cent of its seats for Christian candidates.
+Out of the earmarked seats for Christian students, 50 per cent seats are reserved for those belonging to the Church of North India while out of these seats, half shall be filled by the candidates belonging to the Diocese of Delhi, Church of North India, which manages the college, it said.

-The college will notify the dates for the release of cut-offs and interviews for all courses on its website.
+The college will notify the dates for release of cut-offs and interview for all courses on its website.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)